Rocroverss/vitasoguide/README.md

 ## Workspace installation

-  There is no pre-configured workspace available at the moment, but a future VM or sh script will contain and install tools needed (gl33ntwine port template, VitaSDK with softfp, and vitaGL).
+  A pre-configured workspace installer .sh script is available for Linux, but it has known bugs and is not recommended.
+However, a future virtual machine (VM) or improved .sh script is planned, which will include and install all the necessary tools, such as the gl33ntwine port template, VitaSDK with softfp, and vitaGL.

   1) The first step is to installl [vitasdk with softfp](https://github.com/vitasdk-softfp) (similar installation to vitasdk):